polachz/OverlayIconFix/README.md

 ### DropBox Icons Identifiers

-Because DropBox doesn't use self-explanatory Overlay Icons identifiers, here is list of identifiers with explanatory what each icon means.
+Because DropBox doesn't use self-explanatory Overlay Icons identifiers here is list of identifiers with explanation what each Item ans it's related Icon means.
 It's copied from some web resources:

  1. **DropboxExt01** - Synced! - (green)
  2. **DropboxExt02** - Sync in progress (blue)